 In this article we will discussed about Building Custom Directives in Angular.
 We can build custom directives in Angular.
 The Process is to create a JavaScript class and apply the @Directive attribute to that class.

-Leave behind your valuable queries, suggestions in the comment section below.
-Also, if you think this article help to you, do not forget to share this within your developer community.
+Leave behind your valuable queries and suggestions in the comment section below.
+Also, if you think this article helps you, do not forget to share this with your developer community.
 Happy Coding 🙂

 Related Articles

-- How to Deploy Angular App in GitHub Pages
+- How to Deploy Angular 17/18 App in GitHub Pages

-- Steps to create Azure Resource Group
+- How to create Cosmos DB in Azure

 Jayant Tripathy